tqwewe/steam/README.md

 Steam is a package individually created by Acidic9 for Golang.
 It provides a huge range of features and functions and was made to be used with ease.

 Some major features include:
-  * Convert SteamID's to nearly any format which exists.
+  * Convert SteamID's to nearly any format.
-  * Log into Steam with an account and send group/friend invites or message a friend.
+  * Log into Steam and send group/friend invites or message a friend.
-  * A huge amount of Steam's API features compiles into functions.
+  * A huge amount of Steam's API features compiled into individual functions.

 ### Installation